Digital agency vs. Freelancer... how do I choose?!

 Con: They might charge you extra for working evenings or weekends.

 Pro: You know where you are time-wise with a digital agency, and you can base your business around it.
+They may have more flexible payment arrangements for a smaller project or a one-off task.

-Con: When it comes to a digital agency, your marketer will only be available at traditional business hours, and even then, you might be competing with other projects.
+Con: When it comes to a digital agency, your marketer will only be available during traditional business hours, and even then, you might be competing with other projects.
 If you have a business that keeps nontraditional hours, a digital agency might not have the flexibility you need.
 Your marketer from the digital agency might also be stuck in team meetings, or out for lunch with potential clients, making themselves generally unavailable.

 Pro: A freelancer won’t demand a full-time, in-house salary and might offer a per-project per hour price.
 Because freelancers are working on their own time, they tend to be far more productive than an office worker.
 They also don’t have the disruption of colleagues or pointless office politics.